A ghostly tale from The Malthouse

 Only one reasonable explanation came to light.
 Before World War II when The Malthouse was in use by the brewery for barley malting there was a young man working there who was a workaholic.
 He never wanted to take time off even for a holiday.
 He spent as much time as he could at work.
 His name was revealed as Mr. Thorndyke.
 The idea was that he had now come back looking for his old job.

 Who knows?
 Perhaps one day someone will have the answer.
 He has not been seen recently.
-All is quiet and normal except that things still move inexplicably form one stall to another...."
+All is quiet and normal except that things still move inexplicably from one stall to another...."